skeetor/cbm-pc-tools/README.md

 ### *Dump Tool*

-A handy tool can to merge or extract data from files or convert them to different format like a hexdump or basic listing.
+A handy tool can to merge or extract data from files or convert them to different format like a hexdump or basic listing (or other languanges like C, Java, etc.).
 See the project readme for more details.